 Applied Permaculture Design

 - How Permaculture Trainees Operate

-- Final Design – how to make you design.
+- Final Design – how to make your design.

 Because our tuition is one-to-one you can start on any day and pace the learning to meet your needs.
 You have up to 2 years to complete the course.
-This can and has been extended for people with special needs.
-Some participants have completed the course in as little as 2 weeks, most take 3 months part time.
+Participants with special needs are able to apply for extensions.
+Some participants have completed the course in as little as 2 weeks, most take 3 months part-time.

 Our Permaculture Graduate Standard:

 We have very high standard of graduates and are proud of them.
 Many graduates are active practicing permaculture in their lives, writing, manufacturing, or teaching and implementing new projects in permaculture.
 Student focused learning is core to our teaching method.
 The course includes a variety of student responses.
 This is a unique and successful feature of our teaching.
 This has served to reduce isolation, enhance interaction and build a support network.

 We now have students in more than 60 countries.
 See Our Student Profile.

 How our Permaculture Trainees pathway can help you grow

 Graduates often start small business using the term ‘Permaculture’.
 Some graduates teach.
 Most become active in their community.
 Many are developing programs to encourage others.